Hari Teja Kalidindi

 University of Louvain

 Hello!
-I'm a postdoctoral researcher exploring the fascinating world of human movement neuroscience at Radboud University, Nijmegen, Netherlands.
+I'm a postdoctoral researcher exploring the fascinating world of human sensorimotor neuroscience at Radboud University, Nijmegen, Netherlands.
 What really gets me excited is figuring out how our brains flexibly control our movements in all sorts of everyday situations, and how this flexibility differs from the rigidness of learning in so called artificial intelligent systems.
 I spend my days crafting computational models to understand this brain-body connection better.
 Then, I jump into hands-on human movement experiments using tools like robotic devices and virtual reality to see how these theories hold up in real life.
 I am a recipient of a number of highly competitive research awards, such as Radboud Excellence Initiative Fellowship in Netherlands, F.N.R.S fellowship in Belgium, to develop new AI based models to interpret how our brain control movements.

 Research Interests:

-- Human motor control
+- Human sensorimotor control

 - Recurrent neural networks